 Can my SAT Scores be sent to colleges any faster?

 While you still cannot receive your SAT scores earlier than the posted score release date, there is a way for colleges to receive your scores more quickly than they normally would, via “Rush Reporting.”
 For an additional fee, you can have your SAT scores sent to colleges within 1-4 business days (provided you have already received the scores), which could potentially allow colleges to receive your scores a little over two weeks after you take the test, depending on timing, rather than three to four weeks after you sit for the exam.
 This service could be particularly beneficial for students taking an exam close to the last date allowed for admissions by a given college.
+Nevertheless, students should plan ahead if they’re planning to submit their scores to college admissions by the application deadline, especially for early decision/early action.
 Note that essay scores are usually sent a few days later than multiple-choice scores in all cases, whether they are sent through the normal process or through the College Board’s Rush Reporting.

 Conclusion on early SAT scores

-In conclusion, everyone generally gets their SAT scores at the same time, and you can’t receive your scores earlier than the posted release date.
-Score release timelines are typically around two weeks after the test and are available on the College Board’s website.
-You should keep those timelines in mind when deciding when to test, and keep in mind that while delays are possible, you will receive your scores in a timely manner, and you will receive them from the College Board only, not any other sources.
+In conclusion, everyone generally gets their SAT test scores at the same time, and you can’t receive your scores earlier than the posted release date.
+The release date is typically around two weeks after the test and the score release schedule is available on the College Board’s website.
+You should keep those timelines in mind when deciding when to test, and keep in mind that while delays are possible, you will receive your scores in a timely manner.
+You will receive them at your College Board account, not any other sources.
 You cannot pay any additional fee to receive SAT scores earlier, however, you can pay an additional fee for Rush Reporting to send scores to colleges quicker once you’ve already received your scores.

-SoFlo SAT Tutors are high-scoring graduates and attendees of top universities who have mastered the SAT.
-Check out our virtual tutoring services to find an SAT tutor who will help you towards your score goals, whether it’s your first take, second take, or beyond.
+SoFlo SAT Tutors are graduates and attendees of selective colleges and Ivy League universities who received top SAT and ACT scores.
+They tutor high school test takers on either test through a tailored test prep curriculum.
+Check out our virtual tutoring services to find an SAT tutor who will help you achieve your score goals on test day.